-- Open the relevant cascading grid.
-The cascading grid displays the first set of keywords. - 2.
-If you want to work with keyword numbers from the cascading grid, select View > Keyword Numbers or click to view the numbers associated to each keyword. - 3.
-Select the parent keyword you want to assign to the media item in one of the following ways: - click it in the cascading grid.
+1. Open the relevant cascading grid.

+The cascading grid displays the first set of keywords.

+2. If you want to work with keyword numbers from the cascading grid, select View >

+Keyword Numbers or click with the numbers associated to each keyword.

+- 3. Select the parent keyword you want to assign to the media item in one of the following ways: - click it in the cascading grid.

-if the keyword numbers are displayed in the cascading grid, press the key number corresponding to the requested keyword on the keypad and then press
+• if the keyword numbers are displayed in the cascading grid, press the key number